-Ten items were used to assess expressive and classical aesthetics -taken from Lavie and Tractinsky, 2004.
-On the other hand, a total of three items were employed to measure non-economic satisfaction (Janda et al., 2002; Smith and Barclay, 1997).
+Ten items were used to assess expressive and classical aesthetics as taken from Lavie and Tractinsky (2004).
+In addition, a total of three items were employed to measure non-economic levels of satisfaction (e.g., Janda et al., 2002; Smith and Barclay, 1997).
 Five items were used to assess the degree of perceived usefulness (adapted from Davis, 1989).
-Finally, three items were used to assess the degree of learning performance -taken from (Premkumar and Bhattacherjee, 2008).
-All items are seven-point Likert-type, ranging from "strongly disagree", 1, to "strongly agree", 7.
+Finally, three items were used to assess the degree of learning performance as taken from Premkumar and Bhattacherjee (2008).
+All items were seven-point Likert-type, ranging from 'strongly disagree', 1, to 'strongly agree', 7.
 See Table 1.